overprotocol/overprotocol.github.io/docs/developers/index.md

 **Setting Up Your Developer Account**:

 - **Acquire OVER Tokens**: If you are working on the main network, you'll need to acquire OVER tokens, which can be done through exchanges or from other token holders.
 - **Testnet Tokens**: For testing purposes, you can use the OverProtocol testnet, where tokens can often be acquired for free from a faucet that distributes small amounts of tokens for development use.
-You can receive a certain amount of OVER testnet tokens every day from [OverFlex](https://over.network/overflex).
+[Join developer community](https://discord.gg/overprotocol) and feel free to ask some tokens!
 - **Secure Your Account**: Ensure that your account is secure, especially if you are working with real tokens.
 Utilize hardware wallets or secure key management solutions to protect your private keys and account credentials.